kukhariev/ngx-uploadx/README.md

   - `maxAttempts` Maximum number of retry attempts.
 Default value: `8`
   - `shouldRestartCodes` Upload not exist and will be restarted.
 Default value: `[404, 410]`
-  - `authErrorCodes` If one of these codes is received, the request will be repeated with an updated authorization token .
+  - `authErrorCodes` If one of these codes is received, the request will be repeated with an updated authorization token.
 Default value: `[401]`
   - `shouldRetryCodes` Retryable 4xx status codes.
 Default value: `[423, 429]`
   - `shouldRetry` Overrides the built-in function that determines whether the operation should be retried
   - `minDelay` Minimum (initial) retry interval.
 Default value: `500`